marlanbar/scala-coursera/README.md

 scala-coursera
 ==============

- Assignment code for the Scala course.
+ Assignment code for the course: Functional Programming Principles in Scala by Martin Odersky